Killarney Provincial Park Observatory: Dark-sky preserve

 Killarney Provincial Park has been designated as a Wilderness Class Provincial Park within Ontario.
 As such, its development plan includes significant provisions to protect all of the pristine wilderness that it governs.
 In keeping with this special designation, significant attention has been spent to ensure that lighting controls fall within the best practices of the Royal Astronomical Society of Canada.
 On February 28, 2018, Killarney Provincial Park joined the list of prestigious locations designated as a Dark-Sky Preserve by the Royal Astronomical Society of Canada.
 In keeping with the requirements of the Dark-Sky Preserve designation, the Park provides education on proper lighting use and controls as part of its regular programming.

+Aurora Borealis (Northern Lights)

+The Observatory complex is located at forty-six degrees north.
+While not as far north as many ideal aurora viewing locations (Yellowknife for instance), the views can be quite spectacular.
+For example, during the solar storm of October 10, 2024, this marvellous image displaying green and red aurora over the observatory was captured.
+Note the sides of the Kchi Waasa Debaabing Observatory are lit up in Green from the Aurora.

 Self Use Sign-out

 While the Kchi Waasa Debaabing Observatory is used for special large audience presentations (with upwards of 200 people) and by the Discovery Team interpreters, the Waasa Debaabing Observatory has been optimized for self-use.
 This program, currently available from July through September, allows anyone visiting the park free access to a research level observatory that only requires the most basic of training (provided in advance by the Park staff).
 In this regard, the Killarney Provincial Park Observatory was North America's first free, public, self-use facility in North America.